Null-Validated Topological Signatures of Financial Market Dynamics: Introduction

 The structure of the paper is as follows.
-Section~\ref{sec:tda_method} reviews topological data analysis with a focus on persistent homology, and Section~\ref{sec:TDA_time_series} describes its application to financial time series, including Bitcoin log returns and the distribution of topological signals across sentiment regimes.
-Section~\ref{sec:sv_model} compares the norm of the persistence landscape obtained from sliding window delay embeddings of log returns with filtered stochastic volatility and examines their rolling correlation.
-Section~\ref{sec:surrogate} introduces surrogate-based null models for statistical validation of the persistence landscape norm as a descriptor of market dynamics beyond volatility and sentiment effects.
-The main contributions are presented in Sections ~\ref{sec:sv_model} and ~\ref{sec:surrogate}.
+Section~\ref{sec:background} reviews the topological framework, including persistent homology, persistence landscapes, and their application to financial time series through sliding window and delay embeddings.
+Section~\ref{sec:sv_model} compares the $L^1$ norm of the persistence landscape for Bitcoin log returns with filtered stochastic volatility and examines their rolling correlation.
+Section~\ref{sec:surrogate} introduces surrogate-based null models for statistical validation of the persistence landscape norm as a descriptor of market dynamics beyond marginal distributional effects and linear second order dependence.
+Section~\ref{sec:sp500} applies the same framework to the S\&P 500 index as a broad U.S. equity market example and compares the resulting topology-volatility relationship and surrogate-null behavior with the Bitcoin application.
 Conclusions and future directions are presented in Section~\ref{sec:conclusions}.